Federated Causal Discovery From Interventions: Introduction

-We propose \ours{}, a federated approach for causal discovery from decentralized observational and interventional data.
-We learn a global causal structure from a federation of clients, without direct access to each client's local data.
-To this end, clients adopt a neural causal discovery method, for instance \citet{lippe2021efficient}, to discover a local structure from their private data.
-These local findings are then aggregated on a server while adhering to two important criteria.
-Firstly, clients with more reliable knowledge about intervened variables have a larger impact on the discovery process.
-And secondly, no data samples are communicated between the clients, or to the server, since only probabilistic updates are exploited in the aggregation process.
+To address the absence of interventional data in federated settings, we present \ours{}: a federated causal discovery method relying on interventions. \ours{} learns a global causal structure from a federation of clients (entities), without direct access to their local data.
+To this end, clients adopt a neural causal discovery method, such as \citet{lippe2021efficient}, to acquire a belief about the causal structure of their local data.
+These local findings are then aggregated on a server while conforming to the following two criteria: (1) clients exert a more substantial influence on the aggregated belief based on the quality of their interventional samples, and (2) data samples are not exchanged among clients or transmitted to the server.
+Instead, adhering to the federated learning paradigm, only belief updates are transmitted to the server during the aggregation process.

-Conforming to the mentioned criteria, \ours{} can confidentially aggregate clients' updates based on the reliability of their local dataset.
-Clients' contributions are rated by the extent of their access to interventional data and the location of interventions in the overall causal structure, owing to our novel knowledge aggregation method.
-Therefore, a client presents a stronger vote on the existence of a cause-effect relationship in the vicinity of its interventional data.
-Moreover, our approach poses few restrictive assumptions about the data generation mechanism, and endures a level of heterogeneity in interventional data.
-We empirically demonstrate that \ours{} performs similar to the centralized approaches, without directly sharing clients' private data, for synthetic and real-world causal structures.
 An overview of \ours{} is presented in \Cref{fig:overview_fedcd}.

+Conforming to the mentioned criteria, \ours{} effectively aggregates clients' updates based on the reliability of their local data.
+Owing to our novel knowledge aggregation method, clients' contributions are rated by the extent of their access to interventional samples and the location of interventions in the causal structure.
+Therefore, a client provides a stronger contribution to the existence of a cause-effect relationship in the vicinity of its intervened covariates.
+Moreover, our approach poses few restrictive assumptions about the data generation mechanism, and endures a certain level of heterogeneity in interventional data.
+We empirically demonstrate that \ours{} performs similar to the centralized approaches, and outperforms FCD methods, when applied to data from synthetic and real-world causal structures.